nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

      - https://github.com/nrfconnect/sdk-nrfxlib

-Before you cahnge the remotes, rename any personal forks that you have of the
+Before you change the remotes, rename any personal forks that you have of the
 |NCS| repositories to their new names.

 To do so, visit your personal fork in a browser and edit the name there.
 For example, to rename the fw-nrfconnect-nrf repository, access your fork on GitHub (for example, ``https://github.com/<username>/fw-nrfconnect-nrf``), switch to the :guilabel:`Settings` tab, and change the name in the :guilabel:`Repository name` field to ``sdk-nrf``.

 Then rename the actual remotes.
 To do so, go to your local copy of each of the repositories listed in the table above and enter the following command:

     .. parsed-literal::